 - White Rock Road.
 This road, until recently a narrow, crooked, inconvenient stretch to the south, will be incorporated into what will become the 34-mile Capital Southeast Connector between Folsom and Elk Grove.
 The route, planned to be a major arterial joining with Grant Line Road, will allow Folsom drivers to bypass Sacramento to access Highway 99 and Interstate 5 going south.
 A component of this project has already been completed with the widening and realignment of a dangerous double-curve on White Rock Road just south of Prairie City Road.

 - Prairie City and Scott Roads.
-These two roadways already connect to White Rock Road, but they will be reconstructed as major arterials with bike lanes and wide sidewalks.
+These two roadways already connect to White Rock Road, but they are being reconstructed as major arterials with bike lanes and wide sidewalks.
 “We are going to make really robust changes to them,” Rackovan said, “bring them up to modern standards.”
 Rowberry Road, near Iron Point and Oak Avenue Parkway, also will be extended to the plan area, and Placerville Road will be extended through a Highway 50 underpass to White Rock Road.

 - Two Highway 50 interchanges.
 New interchanges are planned at the future extensions of Empire Ranch Road and Oak Avenue Parkway.
 Empire Ranch Road will be lengthened to pick up White Rock Road.
 The two interchanges will help relieve congestion at the Scott Road/East Bidwell Street exit.